czymh/csstemu/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under **active** development.
+   You can visit the `GitHub repository <https://github.com/czymh/csstemu/dev>` for the latest updates.

 Contents
 --------